Running Tests

 memory_limit=512M

-Running the Tester with a system php.ini in UNIX, e.g. tester -c /etc/php/cgi/php.ini, does not load other INI from /etc/php/conf.d/*.ini.
-That's the PHP behavior, not the Tester's.
+Running Tester on UNIX with a system php.ini, like tester -c /etc/php/cli/php.ini, does not load other INIs from /etc/php/conf.d/*.ini.
+This is a PHP behavior, not specific to Tester.